Glovers Lane Surgery

 New Appointment System

-This means if you need to speak to a GP or Nurse Practitioner then you will need to call us on the day you are available for an appointment before 12 o’clock.
+If you need to speak to a GP or Nurse Practitioner you will need to call us on the day you are available for an appointment before 12 o’clock.
+We do have a number of appointments to pre book for the following week but these are taken up very quickly.
 Receptionist will ask for as much details as possible so that you can be signposted correctly.
 The GP will triage the details taken and if they feel you need a telephone call or face to face appointment they will let you know.
 There is no changes to the nursing appointment system and these appointment continue to be booked in advance but we are asking you to call after 12 o’clock if possible to make these appointments.

 In Summary